sprout42/imx_find_containers/README.md

 # Summary

-The `find_containers` tool helps to find i.MX containers in a binary, parses the header for the container which indicates (among other things) if the image is signed, and which processor core the image will be executed on.
+The `imx_find_containers` tool helps to find i.MX containers in a binary, parses the header for the container which indicates (among other things) if the image is signed, and which processor core the image will be executed on.

 Adapted from info in the following NXP docs: